Understanding the Concept of a Real Estate Constructive Notice

 Definition: Public notice is a process used to inform parties about legal proceedings through official publications.
 This can include publishing in newspapers, official journals, or mandated online platforms.

 Application in Real Estate: Public notice is used in situations such as foreclosure auctions, zoning changes, or government actions affecting property rights.
-It ensures that the general public, including potential buyers or interested parties, is aware of legal processes.

 Comparison: Unlike actual or constructive notice, public notice is about ensuring information is available to the general public rather than specific parties.